aayushmittall/db-gui/README.md

 This app provides us a graphical user interface to make changes in MySQL Database.

- We can create , get , edit and delete the contents of the Database.
+ -We can create , get , edit and delete the contents of the Database.
+ -User don't have to write or know any SQL commands.
+ -Buttons are provided for different functions